 - You will need the following information before you can estimate the value of your sick leave credits:

 - Your estimated retirement date

 - Your seniority/continuous service date – this is typically your first day of state or UW employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
 This date is adjusted for any breaks in employment.
 If you do not know this date, please contact your Human Resources or Payroll & Benefits Office.

-- If classified, your current and/or expected highest hourly wage rate
+- If University Staff, your current and/or expected highest highest basic pay rate

-- If unclassified, you current and/or expected highest annual salary (this is your annual base salary and does not include overloads, summer pay or any additional pay)
+- If Faculty, Academic Staff or Limited Appointee, your current and/or expected highest annual salary (this is your annual base salary and does not include overloads, summer pay or any additional pay)

 - The name of your current health plan and/or the name of the health plan that you expect to have in retirement

 - The basic pay rate for ASLCC purposes is the highest hourly rate when in a state/UW position eligible to accrue sick leave.
 For a pay rate to be used in the calculation, an employee must have earned sick leave eligibility for conversion at that pay rate.